Ashok0/EnderalVR/README.md

 [**Golden Mare Mill SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/142?tab=files): Golden Mare Mill provides a quaint player home in the scenic area of Riverville which is rewarded for the completion of the quest "Secrets from the Can".

+[**Undercity Home v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/146?tab=files): A simple place for you to sleep in the Undercity - ported to SE.

 [**Storeable Phasmalist Talismans v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/68?tab=files): Allows you to store away Phasmalist Talismans.

 [**Maps - SE v1.2**](https://www.nexusmods.com/enderal/mods/49?tab=files): You can now buy maps that will show you the landmarks of the region.